Your resource for pregnancy related health information

 Magnesium is crucial to a healthy pregnancy.

-Not only is it necessary for many of the other nutrients, like calcium, sodium and potassium, to function properly, it is also necessary for the hormone receptors to accept certain hormones.
-Without proper levels of magnesium, sodium and calcium build up in the blood causing increased blood pressure, and increasing the risk of preeclampsia.
+Not only is it necessary for many of the other nutrients, like calcium, sodium, and potassium, to function properly, but it is also necessary for the hormone receptors to accept certain hormones.
+Without proper levels of magnesium, sodium and calcium build up in the blood causing increased blood pressure and increasing the risk of preeclampsia.

 Magnesium is a natural muscle relaxant, and deficiency can cause tightening of the blood

 vessels.
 Magnesium deficiency is also associated with increased anxiety and stress management symptoms.
-The majority of women I come across are magnesium deficient.
+Most women I come across are magnesium deficient.

 Oxidative stress is seen in preeclampsia women.
 During pregnancy serum levels of CoQ10 rise throughout pregnancy in conjunction with rises in cholesterol levels.
 Studies have theorized that this rise in maternal CoQ10 is protective against oxidative stress and helps to balance the inflammatory effects of late gestation metabolic changes and hormones.

 A 2003 study found a marked decrease in CoQ10 in women with preeclampsia.
-The theory is that increasing oxidative stress, “consumes” the CoQ10, decreasing mitochondrial function.
+The theory is that increasing oxidative stress, “consumes” the CoQ10, and decreases mitochondrial function.
 Interestingly this difference is more prominent in women living at altitude than women living at sea level.

 Copyright © 2021 Functional Maternity, All rights reserved.